SAP-archive/teched2020-DEV164/exercises/ex8/README.md

 [![code](https://flat.badgen.net/badge/code/available/green?icon=github)](https://github.com/SAP-samples/teched2020-DEV164/tree/code/ex8/TechEd2020)
 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=chrome)](https://sap-samples.github.io/teched2020-dev164/exercises/ex8/TechEd2020/SensorManager/webapp/)

-# Exercise 8 - Second View with Navigation
+# Exercise 8 - Add a Second View with Navigation

-For sure, the customer does not only want to have the broad overview of all their icehouses.
-In case of an error they would like to inspect a sensor for how the temperature developed recently.
-You'll introduce a second view, where you display even more of the available data.
+Your customer does not only want to have a broad overview of all their icehouses.
+In case of an error they'd like to inspect a sensor for recent temperature data.
+You'll add a second view to display more available data.

 ## Exercise 8.1 - Create SensorStatus.view.xml

-Offering a new view leads to creating a new one.
+Create a new view as follows:

 1. Go to folder `SensorManager/webapp/view/`.

-2. Perform a right click on the `view` folder and click on `New File`.
+2. Right-click on the `view` folder and select `New File`.
 <br>![](images/08_01_0010.png)

 3. Enter `SensorStatus.view.xml` as file name.